Linnentown: Activism and reparations

 In 2018, while doing research on wage suppression by universities, Joseph Carter found information about the "Urban Renewal Project GA.
-R-50", which emcompassed the homes in the Linnentown neighborhood.
+R-50", which encompassed the homes in the Linnentown neighborhood.
 He met Geneva Johnson and then Hattie Thomas Whitehead, two former residents of Linnentown; they along with three other former residents began The Linnentown Project in September 2019.
 Project members made a resolution pushing for reparations, including financial and a memorial on the site; there is a historical marker for Jeruel Academy a school for Black children once located in the neighborhood, but no other signs of the community that once existed there.
 In February 2021, Athens Mayor, Kelly Girtz, issued an apology for the role the city had played in destroying Linnentown.
 His apology was followed by a unanimous approval by the Athens-Clarke County Commission in favor of redress for Linnentown, including establishment of the Athens Justice and Memory project and creation of a memory wall.
 The University of Georgia issued a statement saying that "it 'respectfully disagree[s]' with the 'conclusions' of the Linnentown Project"; it has further blocked efforts to create a memorial mosaic on the former site of Linnentown.